 At the attack of global pollution

 Tropical forests are considered a defense against climate change due to their ability to remove carbon dioxide from the atmosphere.
-But, as deforestation and fires destroy forests, releasing carbon into the atmosphere, researchers are looking for other forests to grow elsewhere: algae forests.
+But as deforestation and fires destroy forests, releasing carbon into the atmosphere, researchers are looking for more forests to grow elsewhere: kelp forests.
 These underwater jungles are very efficient at storing carbon.

 Like trees, algae take carbon dioxide from the atmosphere and store it in their tissues during photosynthesis.
 Colette Feehan, a marine ecologist at Montclair State University, says the productivity of kelp forests is comparable to that of tropical rainforests.
-The plant needs sunlight on the surface to grow and absorb carbon.
-But once it reaches deep water, where the environment limits decomposition, the carbon remains buried for hundreds, or thousands of years.
+The plant needs above-ground sunlight to grow and absorb carbon.
+But once it reaches deep water, where the environment limits decomposition, the carbon remains buried for hundreds, or thousands, of years.

 Algae grow fast, but to know how much carbon they sequester, and what their fate is when they are consumed, we need more research.